rebeccawilliams/oldrebeccawilliamssite/content/pages/about.md

           Legal Tech.

-          She would like to see modern tools used in the service of justice and democracy and gripes about how that is too often not the case in niche and basic ways on Twitter and elsewhere.
+          She would like to see modern tools with all their capacbiltiies used in the service of justice and democracy and gripes about how that is too often not the case in niche and basic ways on Twitter and elsewhere.
 According to her father, she is a "true millennial" and she can definitely attest to what she sees as fundamental generational pressures and trends.
 She sees the world in power struggles, trajectories, and people talking past each other.
-          She believes in art, cutting out what doesn't work, density & diversity, and humor.
+She believes in art, balance, cutting out what doesn't work, density & diversity, and humor.
+She wants to ask you about the latest thing you enjoyed over coffee, tea, or a drink.
         image: images/superb-tulip.png
         image_alt: People in conversation in the office lounge area
         media_position: right